blaze/blaze/docs/source/backends.rst

 strings.
 This can be useful both in small cases like rapid prototyping or unit testing but also in large cases where streaming computation is desired.

-The preformant Python data structures like ``dict`` make Python a surprisingly performant platform for data-structure bound computations commonly found in split-apply-combine and join operations.
+The performance of Python data structures like ``dict`` make Python a surprisingly powerful platform for data-structure bound computations commonly found in split-apply-combine and join operations.
 Additionally, Python's support for lazy iterators (i.e. generators) means that it can easily support *streaming* computations that pull data in from disk, taking up relatively little memory.

 Pandas
 ------